mantejsahota2006-gif/financial-tracker/README.md

 Express gratitude towards those who provided help, guidance, or resources:

 - Thank you to Raymond for continuous support and guidance.
+- Thank you to all my peers for help.